William B. Gartner, Ph.D.

-Gartner, William B. (in press).
+Gartner, William B. (2014).
 Forward.
 In Ted Baker and Friederike Welter (Eds.), The Routledge Companion to Entrepreneurship.
-New York: Routledge.
+New York: Routledge, pp. xxi – xxiii.

 Gartner, William B. (2014).
 Notes towards a theory of entrepreneurial possibility.
 In Elizabeth Chell and Mine Karatas-Ozkan (Eds.)
 Handbook of Research in Small Business and Entrepreneurship.
 Cheltenham, UK: Edward Elgar, pp. 25-37.

 Gartner, William B. (2013).
 Creating a community of difference in entrepreneurship scholarship.
 Entrepreneurship and Regional Development.
 25 (1-2): 5-15.

 Tedmanson, Deirdre, Verduyn, Karen, Essers, Caroline, and William B. Gartner (2012), Critical perspectives in entrepreneurship research.
 Organization.
 19 (5): 531-541.

 Gartner, William B. and Kelly G. Shaver (2012).
 Nascent entrepreneurship panel studies: Progress and challenges.
 Small Business Economics.
 39 (3): 659-665.

 Gartner, William B. and Jainwen (Jon) Liao (2012).
 The effects of perceptions of risk, environmental uncertainty and growth aspirations on new venture creation success.
 Small Business Economics.
 39 (3): 703-712.